amethyst/amethyst/CONTRIBUTING.md

 $ cp .pre-commit.sh .git/hooks/pre-commit
 ```

-Note: if you use `cp` you won't get upstream changes, but if you use `ln` and
+Note: if you use `cp` you won't get upstream changes to `.pre-commit.sh`, but if
-you checkout a path without the .pre-commit.sh` script in your working
+you use `ln` and you checkout a path without the .pre-commit.sh` script in your
-directory, the hook won't run.
+ working directory, the hook won't run.

 This ensures that you can't commit your changes if tests fail.
 If you need to
 make a commit without running tests, then simply use